DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified Betrand and Lin by adjusting the height of the enrichment chamber, e.g., the distance between the top surface and the isolation of Betrand, within the claimed range because they are suitable configuration for an electrochemical sensor.
 In the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 MPEP 2144.05(I).
 Similarly, a prima facie case of obviousness exists where the claimed ranges or amounts do not overlap with the prior art but are merely close.
 Titanium Metals Corp. of America v.
 Banner, 778 F.2d 775, 783, 227 USPQ 773, 779 (Fed.
 Cir.
 1985).
 MPEP 2144.05(I).

-Regarding claim 32, Betrand teaches wherein the redox tag is configured to move within the sensor fluid, and the movement of the redox tag results is a change of electron transfer between the redox tag and the electrode (Fig. 1; ¶34: when the aptamer captures a target analyte molecule, the aptamer undergoes a conformation change and accordingly moves the redox moiety 150 relative to the electrode 130, producing a second electrical signal that is distinguishable from the first electrical signal).
+Regarding claim 32, Betrand teaches wherein the redox tag is configured to move within the sensor fluid, and the movement of the redox tag results is a change of electron transfer between the redox tag and the at least one electrode (Fig. 1; ¶34: when the aptamer captures a target analyte molecule, the aptamer undergoes a conformation change and accordingly moves the redox moiety 150 relative to the electrode 130, producing a second electrical signal that is distinguishable from the first electrical signal).

 Regarding claim 35, Betrand teaches wherein the aptamer is a folded aptamer (Fig. 1: indicating a folded aptamer 140).